prshv1/Prompt-Enhancer/README.md

 # Prompt Enhancer - Chrome Extension

-A powerful Chrome extension that enhances your prompts using Meta Llama-3.3-70B-Instruct-Turbo-Free via Together.ai.
+A powerful Chrome extension that enhances your prompts using DeepSeek R1 32B via OpenRouter.
 Transform your raw prompts into optimized, clear instructions for better AI interactions.

 ## Features

-- 🚀 **AI-Powered Enhancement**: Uses Meta Llama-3.3-70B-Instruct-Turbo-Free to rewrite prompts
+- 🚀 **AI-Powered Enhancement**: Uses DeepSeek R1 32B to rewrite prompts
 - 🔒 **Secure Storage**: Encrypted API key storage with AES-GCM encryption
 - 🎯 **Smart Detection**: Automatically detects text areas and rich-text editors
 - 🌐 **Domain Whitelist**: Control which websites the extension is active on